foky26/Lgfx_FabGL_Combined/README.md

 Here you have two examples:
 - Prueba_LovyanGFX_FABGL is demo test of integration of both libraries.
 - animated_gif_sdcard_LovyanGFX_FABGL is a script that reads all the animated gif in your SD and plays them in loop.

 You will need, of course, the libraries LovyanGFX and FabGL installed.
 For the second example, you will need also the AnimatedGIF library.

+The Panel connection is defined in LGFX_FabGL.h file.
+This is the piece you have to reuse in your code.
 Enjoy!
 Now you can use yor scripts in LovyanGFX in your TTGO VGA32.